 When thinking about how to build a house on a budget, it is all about choosing the right design options that have significant cost-saving implications.

-If you’re really keen to save every penny, you’ll also be interested to learn that most developers put in conventional ‘fink’ roof trusses rather than attic trusses (which allow the attic space to be used as a room) — it can save between £1-3,000.
-But if you want to convert your roof into living space in the future, fink roof trusses are difficult to reverse and a false economy.
+If you’re really keen to save every penny, you’ll also be interested to learn that most developers put in conventional ‘fink’ roof trusses rather than attic trusses (which allow the attic space to be used as a room) — it can save between £1,000 - 3,000.
+But if you want a loft conversion in the future, fink roof trusses are difficult to reverse and a false economy.

 Another significant saving that can be enjoyed with less implications down the line is to specify an attached rather than detached garage.
 Not only is there a saving on basic structural material costs, but it’s much easier for electricians to lay on services to an attached garage rather than one 5m from the rest of the house.
 You should be able to save £2-5,000 this way.